Big challenges confront Niger President Mohamed Bazoum | DW | 31.03.2021

 After the election, the losing candidate, Mahamane Ousmane, had refused to concede the race.
 Instead, he took his case to the courts, sparking mass supporter protests, which security forces brutally quelled — killing two people and arresting several hundred.

 On top of that, Niger's civilian population was targeted in several vicious terror attacks in the border triangle area with Mali and Burkina Faso.
-The horrifying balance of the attacks — March 15: 58 dead; March 21: 137 dead; March 24: 13 dead.
+Fifty-eight people were killed on March 15, 137 on March 21 and 13 on March 24.

 "That's to remind the president-elect that the situation is serious and will require extra effort to avoid further escalation," Ibrahim Yahaya Ibrahim, a consulting analyst for West Africa at the International Crisis Group, told DW.

-Abdoulaye Sounaye, the head of the research unit on religion and terrorism in West Africa at the Leibniz center, also said the attacks might have served as a warning to the incoming president.
-"Niger really fought hard to make sure France and Europe became militarily involved in solving the problem of Islamic terrorism in the Sahel region," says Sounaye, who is currently researching at the Leibniz Zentrum Moderner Orient (ZMO) in Berlin.
+Abdoulaye Sounaye, the head of the research unit on religion and terrorism in West Africa at the Leibniz center, also told DW that the attacks might have served as a warning to the incoming president.
+"Niger really fought hard to make sure France and Europe became militarily involved in solving the problem of Islamic terrorism in the Sahel region," Sounaye said.

 In 2012, Touareg separatists and extremists in northern Mali declared an independent republic, casting the region into conflict.
-Bazoum, who was Niger's foreign minister at the time, quickly declared open season on separatists and terrorists, as Sounaye tells DW.
+Bazoum, who was Niger's foreign minister at the time, quickly declared open season on separatists and terrorists, Sounaye said.

 Whereas terrorists in the past tended to target security forces, today it is often civilian populations in the crosshair.
 That also has to do with the fact that more and more civilians are arming themselves to fight groups linked to the so-called Islamic State or IS.